 ...Family in the care of Erin Arteaga, Funeral Director

-To send flowers to Wolfgang's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wolfgang Schmidt, please visit our floral store.